 BioLite Campstove 2

 This wood-burning camp stove is more than the sum of its parts.
 It doesn’t just cook food and boil water (although it does both very well) – it also converts heat into electricity, so you can charge your phone, headlamp (see our best headlamps for compatible models!), camping light, or other tech whilst you cook dinner outdoors.
 There’s even a dashboard to show you battery status.
 It’s a hefty size and weight, so best used for camping holidays rather than backpacking trips.
-The Biolite is featured in our list of the 10 best camping stoves.

 We Drifters anti-insect sleepwear set